 No more than a total of four vehicles shall be parked or stored on a lot of two acres or less.
 No more than a total of five vehicles shall be parked or stored on a lot greater than two acres in size, but less than five acres.
 No more than a total of six vehicles shall be parked or stored on a lot equal to, or greater than five acres, but less than 10 acres.
-No more than a total of eight vehicles shall be parked or stored on a lot a total of eight vehicles shall be parked or stored on a lot equal to, or greater than five acres, but less than 10 acres.
-No more than a total of eight vehicles shall be parked or stored on a lot equal to, or greater than five acres.
+No more than a total of eight vehicles shall be parked or stored on a lot equal to, or greater than 10 acres.

 vii.
-Hosted Short-term Rentals, Short-term Rentals, and Bed and Breakfast Inns Maximum Off-Street Parking - Residential Zoning Districts
+Bed and Breakfasts and Vacation Homes (Short-term Rentals) Maximum Off-Street Parking - Residential Zoning Districts

-This section applies to all vehicles that are not parked or stored in a fully enclosed garage.
+This Section applies to all vehicles that are not parked or stored in a fully enclosed garage.
 No more than a total of four vehicles shall be parked or stored on a lot of two acres or less.
 No more than a total of five vehicles shall be parked or stored on a lot greater than two acres in size, but less than five acres.
 No more than a total of six vehicles shall be parked or stored on a lot equal to, or greater than five acres, but less than 10 acres.
 No more than a total of eight vehicles shall be parked or stored on a lot equal to, or greater than 10 acres.